 YANG Module

-In Appendix B you can find a YANG module that conforms to the normative constraints given in XML schema of 2013 and the additional explanations in this section.
+OF-CONFIG 1.2 has a companion YANG module, also distributed as a separate file to aid in implementation of the OF-CONFIG data model.
+It incorporates the XML schema specifications as well as the normative constraints though is not normative for this specification.
+The YANG module conforms to the normative constraints given in XML schema of 2013 and the additional explanations in this section.
 Most of the constraints that are given in the description of the XML schema are automatically enforced in the YANG module by syntax elements already built into the YANG language.
 Implementers that already use the NETCONF tools could profit by using the YANG module to reduce implementation time.
 Nevertheless, they need to ensure that all normative constraints are obeyed – including those that are not expressible by the YANG syntax.

 Core Data Model